SantiMit1/tailwind-tooltip/README.md

 Tooltip an element using only CSS classes!

-Visit the [website](https://github.com/SantiMit1/tailwind-tooltip) to get more information.
+Visit the [website](https://github.com/SantiMit1/tailwind-tooltip) to see a demo.
 </div>

 ## Installation :book: